GRamasike/Mini-Project-One-Property24-Data-Engineering/README.md

-# PROPERTY24 SQL Mini Project – Task Overview Data Engineering
+# 📌 PROPERTY24 SQL Mini Project – Task Overview Data Engineering

-# Project Background
+# 📓 Project Background
 You have been provided with a large property dataset representing residential properties across all nine provinces of South Africa. <br>
 The dataset simulates a real estate platform similar to Property24 and contains approximately 100,000 records.

-# Your Task
+# 🎯Your Task
 Your task is to use SQL to explore, filter, and analyse the data using SELECT queries.
 You are NOT required to modify the data or insert new records.

-# What You Must Do
+# 🔍 What You Must Do
 • Write SQL queries to answer each question provided in the question document.<br>
 • Use SELECT, WHERE, ORDER BY, and TOP appropriately. <br>
 • Ensure your queries return accurate and readable results.

-# Rules
+# 📜Rules
 • Do not change the table structure. <br>
 • Do not delete or update any records. <br>
 • Only use read-only queries (SELECT).